-A Splash screen is the first graphical notification you receive when you visit any app.
+Splash screen is the first graphical notification you receive when you visit any app.
+It can even appear as an introductory screen of an application.
+It also signifies that you have to wait for a few seconds before landing on the actual screen of the application.
+Splash screen usually appears in full screen that covers the entire screen.
+It is used to make visitors login before getting access to the app/site, as a method of advertising, allowing visitors to choose their native language or lower bandwidth version of the app/site.
 Every good app uses splash screen that gives them a unique identity.
-They can even appear as an introductory screen of an application.
-It also signifies that you have to wait for a few seconds before landing on the actual screen or the application.
-Splash screen usually appears usually in full screen that covers the entire screen.
-They are used in making visitors log in before getting access to the app/site, as a method of advertising, allowing visitors to choose their native language or lower bandwidth version of the app/site.
 Splash screen in a nutshell, is the first impression creators.

 Modern digital marketing requires extensive consumer research, a consistent finger on the pulse of the latest search engine algorithm changes, and countless other considerations that may seem to fluctuate on a daily basis.

 One of the most important aspects of modern marketing is creating valuable and memorable first impressions with leads and potential customers.
 With so much choice available for virtually any conceivable purchasing decision, the average consumer will simply look elsewhere if your brand fails to impress from the get-go.